The Nutritional Benefits of Potatoes: A Complete Guide to this Versatile Vegetable

 In the land of the Incas, the Peruvian highlands, potatoes grow naturally in a wide variety of textures and colors: red, blue, purple, yellow and pink.
 And it is this diversity that is reflected in the different ways of preparing them that shape the current gastronomy of Peru.

-The main mode of transporting potatoes used by the oldest Andean people was running or walking: they could easily carry dehydrated potatoes and quickly cook a broth with local herbs, chili peppers and water from the mountain river if they were hungry.
+The main mode of transporting potatoes used by the oldest Andean people was running or walking: they might easily carry dehydrated potatoes and quickly cook a broth with local herbs, chili peppers and water from the mountain river if they were hungry.

 Of course, the Incas were the first to consume potatoes.
 The story goes that they made a food called “chuño” with it, which consisted of dried potatoes that formed a kind of cookie that they fed to their armies and slaves.
 It also worked as a reserve food for times of hunger.